DHTC-Tools/ATLAS/Complete Consistency Check/README.md

 additionally check PNFS against disk.
 A report is generated in the output directory with a summary of discrepancies found.

-`ccc_generic.py` checks a list of datasets in DQ2 against files on a generic mounted disk.
+`ccc_generic.py` checks a list of datasets listed in Rucio for a site, against files on a generic mounted disk.
 It is as of this writing not updated to compute Rucio paths.
 Please contact support@mwt2.org if you are interested in a version of ccc_generic.py that supports Rucio.